Elder Fraud Hotline

 Seeking Emergency Assistance

 The Office of Overseas Citizens Services, Bureau of Consular Affairs, U.S. Department of State, is committed to assisting American citizens who become victims of crime while traveling, working, or residing abroad.
 Consular duty personnel are available for emergency assistance 24 hours a day, 7 days a week, at embassies, consulates, and consular agencies overseas and in Washington, D.C.
-To contact the Office of Overseas Citizens Services in the United States, call—
+To contact the Office of Overseas Citizens Services, call—

 - 1–202–501–4444, from abroad.